eslint/eslint/docs/user-guide/command-line-interface.md

     echo '3 ** 4' | eslint --stdin --parser-options=ecmaVersion:6 # will fail with a parsing error
     echo '3 ** 4' | eslint --stdin --parser-options=ecmaVersion:7 # succeeds, yay!

-### Caching

-#### `--cache`

-Store the info about processed files in order to only operate on the changed ones.
-The cache is stored in `.eslintcache` by default.
-Enabling this option can dramatically improve ESLint's running time by ensuring that only changed files are linted.

-**Note:** If you run ESLint with `--cache` and then run ESLint without `--cache`, the `.eslintcache` file will be deleted.
-This is necessary because the results of the lint might change and make `.eslintcache` invalid.
-If you want to control when the cache file is deleted, then use `--cache-location` to specify an alternate location for the cache file.

-#### `--cache-file`

-Path to the cache file.
-If none specified `.eslintcache` will be used.
-The file will be created in the directory where the `eslint` command is executed. **Deprecated**: Use `--cache-location` instead.

-#### `--cache-location`

-Path to the cache location.
-Can be a file or a directory.
-If no location is specified, `.eslintcache` will be used.
-In that case, the file will be created in the directory where the `eslint` command is executed.

-If a directory is specified, a cache file will be created inside the specified folder.
-The name of the file will be based on the hash of the current working directory (CWD). e.g.: `.cache_hashOfCWD`

-**Important note:** If the directory for the cache does not exist make sure you add a trailing `/` on \*nix systems or `\` in windows.
-Otherwise the path will be assumed to be a file.

-Example:

-    eslint "src/**/*.js" --cache --cache-location "/Users/user/.eslintcache/"

 ### Specifying rules and plugins

 #### `--rulesdir`